 Oesophagogastric Cancer Redesign Program

-Oesophagogastric (OG) cancer is a small volume cancer type with approximately 588 people diagnosed with stomach cancer and 395 people diagnosed with oesophageal cancer in Victoria in 2017.
-Survival rate is poor with only 22% of patients with OG cancer and 30% of patients with stomach cancer surviving for five years or more.
+Oesophagogastric (OG) cancer is a small volume cancer with approximately 588 people diagnosed with stomach cancer and 395 people diagnosed with oesophageal cancer in Victoria in 2017.
+Survival rates are low; 22% of patients with OG cancer and 30% of patients with stomach cancer survive for five years or more.

-The poor survival rates for these cancers was a focus of the Victorian Tumour Summit where state-wide data were reviewed and unwarranted variation from optimal care was discussed.
-Apparent variations were further investigated at a health service level via a coordinated state-wide audit (Victorian OG Cancer Audit – 2017).
+The Victorian Tumour Summit focused on the low survival rates for these cancers.
+It reviewed state-wide data and considered unwarranted variations from recommended (optimal) care.
+Apparent variations were then investigated at a health service level via a coordinated state-wide audit (Victorian OG Cancer Audit – 2017).
 Outcomes of this provided baseline data for the OG Redesign Program, a state-wide project, led by NEMICS.

 The program ran from 2018 to June 2019 at eight health services across Victoria.